notaaronhuynh/VRTIGO/README.md

 In this test, the smiley face moves across the scene and we ask the patient to follow the smiley face without moving their head.

-Order of events: Test phase, record phase
+Order of events: Experimenter clicks Start/Next step ---> Test phase--> Experimenter clicks Start/Next step--> record phase

 The **scene code** basically activates the Movebetweentwotransform code.
 It also:
 - Tracks left and right eye rotation using OVREyeGaze